josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/📋_history_of_presenting_complaint.md

 - what major formations were required;
 - which infrastructure supported them.

-Those assumptions did not make planning simple.

-But they supplied a relatively stable strategic reference point.
+Those assumptions did not make planning simple, instead, they supplied a relatively stable strategic reference point.

-The end of the Cold War removed much of that reference point.
+The end of the Cold War, and the transformation of European power in the aftermath of the fall of the USSR, are significant markers for many in the removal of that reference point.

+History did continue outside of Europe, however, and as we come into a new world, many are catching up world history and context which had been previously downplayed not only in reference to establishment defence thought, but also as a wider post-imperial continuity of centring Britain as the imperial core.

+In brief: we were and are still adjusting our cultural perspective, moving on from being The British Empire™️, and as the behaviours were passed on intragenerationally and our society is shaped around imperialism which is no longer the same shape as it was, adjusting to the new world continues over time.

 ---